ibexa/documentation-developer/docs/guide/shop_features/erp.md

 ## ERP fallback

-[[= product_name =]] supports fallback scenarios for the most important processes in case the connection to the ERP is not available:
+[[= product_name_com =]] supports fallback scenarios for the most important processes in case the connection to the ERP is not available:

 - Caching latest customer data after login.
 - Fallback price engine.
 The customer is informed if the prices and stock are not up to date.